Dance

 Dalton High School Theater - 1500 Manly St, Dalton, GA 30720

-*The 2pm performance on Saturday is in an abridged and narrated format that is perfect for young viewers and their families!
-Dalton High School Players narrate the show as sisters Anne and Lena, guiding the audience through all of the music and magic of The Snow Queen.
+*The 2pm performance on Saturday is a narrated show that is perfect for young viewers and their families!
+Dalton High School Players narrate the show in character as sisters Anne and Lena, guiding the audience through all of the music and magic of The Snow Queen.
+Tickets are $5 for this showtime only!

 In 2005, the Creative Arts Guild produced its first annual production of The Snow Queen.
 The Snow Queen was adapted from a beautiful and well-known Hans Christian Andersen story and was transformed into a full-length classical ballet.
 Every part of the ballet was hand picked by Dance Director Jessie Southerland and former Assistant Dance Director Elizabeth Fisher.
 The score incorporates pieces from Glazunov, Tchaikovsky, and Delibes among other public domain music, each costume was carefully selected, and every step was choreographed from the ground up making this a truly original work of art.